syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document.md

 ## Remove specific key from the existing document information

-To remove specific details from the existing document information, you can make use of the **Remove** method.
+To remove specific details from the existing document information, you can make use of the **Remove** method of [DocumentInformation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocumentBase.html#Syncfusion_Pdf_PdfDocumentBase_DocumentInformation) property.
 The following code example provides an explanation of how to do this.

 {% tabs %}